RexWangSida/CodeBee/PoC/grammar/proof_communication.md

 In _README.md_, a system for communication between the CodeBee front-end and Bee parser is described.
 Basically, the front-end will create a JSON file containing code nodes that can be sent to the parser for execution.
 In this file, a short example of how the JSON object could be structured is shown.
-The example will be a program which which will calculate the fibonnaci numbers up to 100 and print them.
-The codes is defined as the following:
+The example will be a program which which will calculate the fibonacci numbers up to 100 and print them.
+The code is defined as the following:

 ```
 program fib() do